Suzu0071/General-Guide-for-Vorons/README.md

 ### Download/install Moonraker 🌒
 From the install menu, download Moonraker.

-*During the download, it will ask for different parameters, unless you know what you're doing, it's recommended to keep them at default.*
+*During the download, it will ask for different parameters.
+Unless you know what you're doing, it's recommended to keep them at default.*

 **If you made more then 1 instance of klipper, you'll have to download Moonraker for all of the instances**